Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Problem Statement

 \subsection{Role of Load Forecasting in Restoration and Its Vulnerabilities to Cyber Attacks}

-After a blackout, the restoration process is typically divided into three main phases: preparation, system restoration, and load restoration \cite{adibi1987power, liu2016power}.
+After a blackout, the restoration process is typically divided into three main phases: preparation, system restoration, and load restoration \cite{liu2016power}.
 As an offline decision-making part of this process, restoration planning relies on forecasting loads to determine recovery sequences.
 Generally, it can be formulated as an optimization model, where load forecasting results are often embedded in the objective function and key constraints like nodal power balance.
 If these results are perturbed, the restoration plan will be scheduled on incorrect demand predictions.
-Execution of such plan can lead to generation-load mismatch, voltage violations, or even second blackouts.
+Execution of such a plan can lead to generation-load mismatch, active-power-balance infeasibility, and unsuccessful load pickup.
 The critical dependency thus creates a potential cyber attack surface.

-{Fig. \ref{fig:overall figure} illustrates this vulnerability across the restoration process, where attacker seeks to induce forecast deviations that render restoration strategies ineffective under actual system conditions.} Load data at substations and weather data from external service or APIs are transmitted via communication network to the control center where Supervisory Control and Data Acquisition (SCADA) system collects and stores them.
+Fig. \ref{fig:overall figure} illustrates this vulnerability across the restoration process, where an attacker seeks to induce forecast deviations that render restoration strategies ineffective under actual system conditions.
+In the data acquisition stage, some input data are obtained from external services or APIs through communication networks, while load data are collected at substations and transmitted to the control center for storage and processing.
 After that, these data are sent to load forecasting server and system operators use forecasting results to make restoration plans for outage areas.
-Attacks can be launched during the acquisition of weather data from external services, where adversaries can easily inject malicious perturbations \cite{chen2019exploiting}.
-Besides, with the growing adoption of cloud-based AI services, load forecasting servers can be trained and deployed on public platforms like Google AI\cite{googleaiplatform}.
-This gives attackers direct access to query the models and extract their information.
-As illustrated in Fig. \ref{fig:overall figure}, attacker repeatedly queries the forecasting server and use the responses to craft malicious perturbations on weather data.
+For attackers, they can query the forecasting server and use the responses to craft malicious perturbations on input data through the communication network.
 This then leads to serial attacked operations and finally restoration failing in outage areas.
 Therefore, it is imperative to investigate the vulnerability of power system restoration under adversarial load forecasting.